withcatai/node-llama-cpp/docs/guide/choosing-a-model.md

   Many embedding models include terms like `embed` in their name.

+* **Reranking models** - models that are trained to rerank (sort) a list of documents based on their relevance to a given query.
+  These models are usually smaller and faster than general-purpose models, making them more efficient and practical for reranking tasks.

+  Reranking models are often significantly smaller (sometimes as small as 500MB), faster, and consume less memory than general-purpose models, making them more efficient and practical.

+  While general-purpose models can also be used for reranking, doing this requires prompting the model, which is more cumbersome and inefficient than using a specialized model with a [ranking context](./embedding.md#reranking) for this task.

+  Many reranking models include terms like `rerank` or `reranker` in their name.

 ### How much data do you plan to feed the model at once with?
 If you plan to feed the model with a lot of data at once, you'll need a model that supports a large context size.
 The larger the context size is, the more data the model can process at once.